konalt/flaps-chelton/README.md

 -   `DOMAIN` is the public-facing domain/IP of your instance.
 -   `ENABLE_TRACK` is whether or not to log all messages to a track file.
 Can be either `yes` or `no`.
 -   `TRACK_KEYWORDS` is a comma-separated list of keywords to mark messages containing for the track file.
 See default value for more details.
+-   `TRACK_SERVER_REPORTS` is a comma-separated list of GuildID:ChannelIDs to send the day's track file to at midnight.

 Feel free to open an issue if you need anything!